-Purpose 1 Purpose 2 Monitor the operation of the OHS(MI) Act and promote compliance. • Undertake a biennial (or more frequent if required) actuarial review of the Fund to determine an Proactively engage with the jurisdiction on safety issues, including activities undertaken against the Seacare Authority Occupational Health and Safety Plan. appropriate reserve target and levy rate.
-Ensure full and proper payment of levies and reporting of berths by employers as required by the Seafarers' Act and Levy Collection Act.
-Promote better practice occupational health and safety through information and guidance and other agreed cost neutral initiatives.
-Monitor potential liabilities or other factors that may reduce the Fund and ensure appropriate actions are taken in a timely manner.
+- Undertake a biennial (or more frequent if required) actuarial review of the Fund to determine an appropriate reserve target and levy rate. - Ensure full and proper payment of levies and reporting of berths by employers as required by the Seafarers' Act and Levy Collection Act. - Monitor potential liabilities or other factors that may reduce the Fund and ensure appropriate actions are taken in a timely manner.